DeonOrnelasCS/CS210-Project-3/README.md

 2. **Security & Robustness**
    - **Current:** Assumes the input file is well-formed and doesn't guard against different file paths or unclean data.
-   - **Improvement:** Validate file paths, handle exceptions more granularly, account for unclean data, and sanitize user inputs to prevent misuse or crashes on bad data.
+   - **Improvement:** Validate file paths, handle exceptions more granularly, account for unclean data, and verify user inputs to prevent misuse or crashes on bad data.

 3. **Extensibility**
    - **Current:** Limited to text-file input and simple console output.